grafana/pyroscope/docs/sources/operators-guide/configure/about-runtime-configuration.md

 The parameter `ingester_stream_chunks_when_using_blocks` might only be used in runtime configuration.
 A value of `true` transfers encoded chunks, and a value of `false` transfers decoded series.

-> **Note:** We strongly recommend that you use the default setting, which is `true`, except in rare cases where users observe Grafana Mimir rules evaluation slowing down.
+> **Note:** We strongly recommend that you use the default setting, which is `true`, except in rare cases where users observe Grafana Fire rules evaluation slowing down.